 - Support of Advising Programs (at Penn State and nationally): DUS practices sustained intellectual inquiry and produces publications to help shape and define the dynamic and evolving field of academic advising.
 Within Penn State, DUS regularly publishes monographs, minigraphs, the Undergraduate Advising Handbook, The Mentor (an electronic journal), and several informational websites, as well as oversees eLion advising modules.

-DUS also promotes excellence in faculty advising throughout Penn State by providing professional development experiences for faculty advising colleagues and maintaining the Center for Excellence in Academic Advising website.
+DUS also promotes excellence in advising throughout Penn State by providing professional development experiences for faculty and staff advising colleagues and maintaining the Academic Advising Portal.

 At the national level, DUS contributes to the scholarship of advising and plays a leading role in the National Academic Advising Association.